Learning from Esther

 We are all aware of the fact that Yeshayahu's rhetorical question, "Shall the ax boast itself against him that hews with it?"
 (10:15), is answered today in the affirmative.
 The more the ax is perfected and developed, the more it considers itself great, and the less willing it is to accept the mastery of its Creator.
-"I have reared children and brought them up, and they have rebelled against me" (Yeshayahu 1:2).
-It is not that the children rebelled despite having been reared, but it was precisely because they were reared and elevated that they rebelled.
+"I have reared children and brought them up, and they have rebelled against Me" (Yeshayahu 1:2).
+It is not that the children rebelled despite having been reared; it is precisely because they were reared and elevated that they rebelled.

 The Torah sees the model for this problem in the dor ha-pelaga, the builders of the Tower of Babel.
 It was precisely when they had reached the apex of technological development that they sought to construct a tower that reached to the heavens, to rebel against God.

 The desired path is precisely opposite this approach.
-The Mishna (Berakhot 54a) explains that the verse, "And you shall love the Lord your God with all your heart" (Devarim 6:5), means that one should worship God "with both your inclinations, the good and the bad."
-The Rav zt"l explained that the Mishna means that one's obligation to serve God applies even to the qualities which naturally tend toward negative channels.
+The mishna (Berakhot 54a) explains that the verse, "And you shall love the Lord your God with all your heart" (Devarim 6:5), means that one should worship God "with both your inclinations, the good and the bad."
+The Rav zt"l explained that the mishna means that one's obligation to serve God applies even to the qualities which naturally tend toward negative directions.
 The ideal is to develop even these forces, such as aggressiveness, jealousy and egocentrism, in order to direct them toward wholehearted service of God.

 The danger in developing one's capacities is that it can lead one to inappropriate conclusions.
 Some claim that since a person begins to serve God out of smallness and narrowness, and when he develops he rebels and worships himself rather than God, it is therefore preferable to remain with the personality as it is created.
 According to this view, one should neither build nor develop himself, so that he not rebel against his Creator.
 This danger is inherent to self-development, and the more a person develops, the more the danger grows.